Late fall Lake Erie steelhead hen that could not resist a Nagy Steelie Rock Worm caddis larvae pattern.

 The IDPR addresses the serious issue of the Harpersfield Dam being an unreliable barrier to the upstream migration of sea lamprey due to its sloping downstream face and lack of horizontal lip at its crest.
+The USACE has determined that the existing structure has a sloped crest and will not provide a sufficient drop during a 10 year flood event.
 It is estimated it would cost $335,000 for lampricide treatment above the dam (every 3-4 years) if lampreys are able to bypass the dam and spawn in the upper

 watershed.
 Presently the Grand River (below the dam) is treated with lampricide every 3-4 years at a cost of

 $157,000 by the U.S. Fish & Wildlife Service.

 The IDPR also addresses large cracks in the existing Harpersfield dam which may allow the passage of sea lamprey and deteriorated and cracked abutment/embankment walls.

 In the IDPR, the USACE recommended an onsite rebuild, constructing a “cast-in-place” barrier (including a steel lip) upstream of the Harpersfield Dam (which will be partially removed).
 The new barrier will include lamprey traps that will be checked and maintained by the U.S. Fish & Wildlife Service.
 No fish passage devices will be incorporated into the new barrier.